kvncnls/kvncnls/README.md

 ## 📋 About me:
-- 💻 I'm a full-time frontend developer at Prolific Digital and a part-time UI designer & developer for some Web3 projects.
+- 💻 I'm a freelance designer & frontend developer.
-- 🔥 I love Svelte/SvelteKit.
-It has the best developer experience out of all JS frameworks.
-- 🌱 I’m learning to be a better CSS/JS animator.
+- 🔥 I’m currently learning to be a better CSS/JS animator.
 Creative design & development is fucking awesome.
 - 💼 I'm currently booked for freelancing but send me a message anyway!
 We can collab in the future, or I can point you towards my network of devs and designers.

 Give me a follow on Twitter!!